It's All Gonna Break (film)

 It's All Gonna Break is a 2024 Canadian documentary film about the band Broken Social Scene.
 The film is executive produced, shot, and directed by Stephen Chung.

 Reception

+Critical response

 Andrew Parker of TheGATE.ca gave the film a score of 7 out of 10, writing, "There's lots of love in 'It's All Gonna Break', and none of it is of the sappy, saccharine variety.
 It's just easy-going acceptance and reflection.
 That might not appeal to the uninitiated, but for fans of Broken Social Scene and their various incarnations, spin-offs, and day jobs, it's quite fitting."

+Awards

+Andrew Beach and Graham Withers received a Canadian Screen Award nomination for Best Editing in a Documentary at the 14th Canadian Screen Awards in 2026.